Opentrons/http-api-beta/readme.md

 Now, you can additionally upload, run, and interact with protocols entirely through a documented RESTful HTTP API.

-Please note: These features are in beta stage and therefore details might change.
+Please note: These features are in experimental stage and therefore details might change.
+We'll keep users up to date on this page.

 # New Features